Gleyber Torres Preview, Player Props: Yankees vs. Brewers

 Gleyber Torres At The Plate

-- Torres leads New York with 142 hits and an OBP of .341, plus a team-best slugging percentage of .468.
+- Torres has 142 hits and an OBP of .342 to go with a slugging percentage of .467.
+All three of those stats rank first among New York hitters this season.

-- He ranks 41st in batting average, 45th in on base percentage, and 44th in slugging among the qualifying hitters in MLB.
+- Among qualified hitters in MLB, he ranks 40th in batting average, 42nd in on-base percentage, and 44th in slugging.

-- Torres has an RBI in 42 of 137 games this season, with multiple RBI in 18 of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 30.4% of his games this season, Torres has driven in at least one run.
+In 18 of those games (13.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.